Axiom Mission 4: Mission

 On June 10, 2025, the launch of Ax-4 was postponed after SpaceX detected a liquid oxygen leak in the Falcon 9 rocket during a post-static fire inspection.
 The mission was put on hold to allow time for necessary repairs.
 SpaceX officially announced it was "standing down" from the launch to ensure the safety and integrity of the mission hardware.

 On June 12, 2025, the mission was delayed to allow the crew of the space station to investigate a new potential pressure leak.
 The potential leak was detected following leak repair and sealing efforts by Russian cosmonauts in the aft segment of the Zvezda module, where multiple previous leaks have occurred.
 On June 19, 2025, NASA made the decision to stand down from a launch on June 22, 2025.

 Because of the multiple stand downs in close succession, Axiom-4 crew remained in quarantine for nearly four weeks, one of the longest periods in modern human spaceflight history.
 The standard quarantine for astronauts is typically just two weeks, although the Apollo Moon mission astronauts were isolated for three weeks.

-The mission launched successfully on its third attempt on June 25, 2025 at 06:31:53 UTC (2:31:52 a.m.
+The mission launched successfully on its third attempt on June 25, 2025 at 06:31:53 UTC (2:31:53 a.m.
 EDT).
 Grace docked with the ISS on June 26, 2025, at 10:31:47 UTC for a two-week stay.

 After 18 days at the ISS, Grace undocked on July 14, 2025, 11:15 UTC, commencing a 22-hour return back to Earth.
-The spacecraft splashed down in the Pacific Ocean off the coast of San Diego on July 15, 2025 at 09:31:36 UTC (2:31:41 am PDT).
+The spacecraft splashed down in the Pacific Ocean off the coast of San Diego on July 15, 2025 at 09:31:41 UTC (2:31:41 am PDT).

-Axiom Mission 4 marked the first time astronauts from India, Poland, and Hungary flew to the International Space Station and the first human spaceflight for each nation in over 40 years.